mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ![Arm stretch](../images/aiDance/armStretch.png){:.enlargeImage}

-A stretched arm means that the distance between the right wrist and the right shoulder should be very close to the sum of the distances from the right wrist to the right elbow to the right shoulder.
+To ensure that the hands are held <em>horizontally</em> the wrist and shoulder y-coordinates should be very close on both sides.
+Also, a stretched arm means that the distance between the right wrist and the right shoulder should be very close to the sum of the distances from the right wrist to the right elbow to the right shoulder.
 And similarly on the left side.

 <hint markdown="block" title="Check my solution">